vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

 The `Future<T>` returns a `boost::expected` object.
 In this example, exception style error-handling was used, so `.value()` was invoked on the `boost::expected`.
 The `.value()` function checks the error status, and throws if the `boost::expected` object has an error instead of a valid operation.

 The `Put` call uses `ModifyVersion::New()` to indicate that it is creating and storing a new file.
 If an existing file exists at `example_blob`, then an exception will be thrown in the `Get` call because `put_operation` contains an error (so after running this program once, all subsequent runs should fail).
-The `Get` call uses the `Version` returned by the `Put`, guaranteeing that the contents from the original `Put` ("hello world"), are retrieved.
+The `Get` call uses the [`BlobVersion`](#blobversion) returned by the `Put`, guaranteeing that the contents from the original `Put` ("hello world"), are retrieved.
 Alternatively, `RetrieveVersion::Latest()` could've been used instead, but if another process or thread updated the file, the new contents would be returned, which may not be "hello world" as desired.

 ### Hello World Retry (Return-Code Style) ###
 ```c++